codeandsupply/presskit/README.md

 * October: Build Night for Hacktoberfest returns on Mondays through the month, first month with each week having one event
 * October: C&S Workspace nominated for Coworking Space of the Year in [2023 XchangePgh Xchange Awards](https://web.archive.org/web/20231122022256/https://www.xchangepgh.com/events/xchange-awards)
 * November: C&S hosts [Global Day of Codetreat](https://www.coderetreat.org) for the 10th time in 12 years ([write-up](https://medium.com/leaky-abstractions/c-s-celebrates-ten-years-of-global-day-of-coderetreat-698593549f8a))
-* November: C&S nominated for Tech Community Leader of the Year in the [2023 Technical.ly Awards for Pittsburgh](https://web.archive.org/web/20231122022634/https://technical.ly/startups/pittsburgh-2023-technically-awards-nominees/)
+* November: C&S nominated for _Tech Community Leader of the Year_ in the [2023 Technical.ly Awards for Pittsburgh](https://web.archive.org/web/20231122022634/https://technical.ly/startups/pittsburgh-2023-technically-awards-nominees/)
+* November: C&S is voted _Tech Community Leader of the Year_ in the [2023 Technical.ly Awards for Pittsburgh](https://technical.ly/startups/pittsburgh-2023-technically-awards-winners/#attachment_176811)

 ## C&S By the Numbers

-Last updated: November 2023 — nudge us, and we'll update this if it's really old.
+Last updated: December 2023 — nudge us, and we'll update this if it's really old.

 _N.b. social media is not a focused growth area for C&S operations; we allow these to grow organically._